michaelkurihara/michaelkurihara.github.io/essays/style.md

 ## \"The most durable thing in writing is style, and style is the most valuable investment a writer can make with his time.\"

 Opined the great American author Raymond Chandler.  _**Style**_, a word overloaded with meaning and a concept overwrought with commentaries, weighs heavily upon all would be writers regardless of whether they are crafting prose or programming code.
 In this case, Chandler used the word style style in the sense of the authorial voice.
 The _je ne sais quoi_ that distinguishes one writer from another.
-And while all writers must find their own voice, we cab generalize Chandler's advice think of style as structured pattern or a particular design, then we shift the egocentric meaning of _**style**_ to larger issues of function and form.
+And while all writers must find their own voice, we cab generalize Chandler's advice think of style as structured pattern or a particular design, then we shift the egocentric meaning of _**style**_ tS larger issues of function and form.
 After all, the quality of writing can never be measured by simple utilitarian calculus.

 ## \"Whatever, it runs fine for now.\"